1homas/ISE_Ansible_Sandbox/README.md

 Ansible playbooks for use with labs in **[Cisco dCloud](https://dCloud.cisco.com)**.

-1. Customize the global dCloud variables in `vars/dCloud.yaml` to your needs:

-1. You may want to review the resources and variables in `inventory/dCloud.yaml` to match your dCloud lab:
+1. Review and customize the resources and variables in `inventory/dcloud_ise_sandbox.yaml` and the global dCloud variables in `vars/dcloud.yaml` to match your dCloud lab:

 1. Review and edit the Ansible playbook `dcloud.ise_sandbox_deploy.yaml` by un/commenting the roles and tasks you want to execute.